“Can I sue?”

 Without All Elements, Case Will Fail

 In the above two examples, one “can” sue.
-But, at the same time, the claim is destined to fail at some point for lack of a solid legal foundation.
+But, at the same time, the cases face a high likelihood of failure at some point for lack of a solid legal foundation.

 Legal purists might point out that I’ve simplified the analysis.
-However, this is an accurate summarization of the requirement of having all elements of a recognized cause of action in order to have a sustainable legal claim.
+However, this accurately summarizes the requirement of having all elements of a recognized cause of action in order to have a sustainable legal claim.

 Duty of Good Faith